DanielSobBorja/99bicis/README.md

 ## Features

-CRUD operations for bike entities
-CRUD operations for store entities
+CRUD operations for bike, store and inventory entities

-More to come...
+Renting of bikes from a store

 ## ER Model